The Music Compositions of

 but seek it chiefly in yourselves.

-God did not write the Law in books, but in your heart and spirit. -- (Jesus in Gospel of the Essenes)
+God didn't write the Law in books, but in your heart and spirit. — (Jesus in Gospel of the Essenes)

 16. Women & Tenors